kajberg84/java-boatclub-v2/README.md

   - Console language can be changed manually in [App.java](src/main/java/controller/App.java)
 - When the application is running you can play the game by choosing among the presented menu options.

+## Implemented game variations
+- The rule for who wins the game can be either DealerAdvantage or PlayerAdvantage on equal score.

 ## :memo: Design Overview
 [Design Document](design.md)